agiledigital/mule-preview-browser-extension/client/README.md

 Simply navigate to http://localhost:8080 in a browser to view the test environment

+### FAQ

+#### What is the "hack-remove-bad-source-map" script in package.json?

+To make packaging easier the mapping metadata extracted from Anypoint Studio (mappings.json) is embedded into the output files.

+Since it is such a large blob of data (~128 kB), it causes most source map processors to crash with OOM errors.
+This includes running tests with Jest.

+We don't really need that source map anyway, so I've added a temporary build step to remove it before running tests so that Jest doesn't crash.

+When consuming the output module with other tools such as Webpack (see browser-extension) you will need to exclude the mapping file from being processed.

+The long term solution is to find a better way to bundle the JSON blob with the module but there are other bugs to fix that are higher priority right now.

 ### Acknowledgements

 Math icons made by [Freepik](https://www.freepik.com/home) from www.flaticon.com